georgiamelodie/shrub_climate_anomaly_response/README.md

 ## Data availability
 The ```data/``` directory contains analysis-ready datasets.
-A complete reproducibility archive (code + all data required to run the analysis) is available via a private Zenodo deposit: [DOI]
+A complete archive (code and data required to run the analysis) is available via a private Zenodo deposit for peer review.
+The public DOI will be added upon publication.

 ## Data sources
 ### Anatomical anomaly datasets